-Is Christ divided?
+divided?
 Was Paul crucified for you? or were you baptized unto the name of Paul?
 I thank God that I baptized none of you except Crispus and Gaius (lest anyone should say that I baptized unto my own name); and I baptized also the household of Stephanas; besides these I know not that I baptized any other.
-For Christ sent me forth as His Apostle, not to baptize, but to publish the Glad tidings; and abode," is frigid. and adds nothing to the idea of 'every place.'
-St. Paul means to say that he feels the home of his converts to be also his own.
-Both sentiment and expression are the same as in Rom.
-16:13: 'His mother and mine.'

-that, not with wisdom of word, lest thereby the cross of Christ should be made void.
-For the word of the cross, 18 to those in the way of perdition, is folly; but to us in the way of salvation, 19 it is the power of God.
-And so it is written, "I will destroy the wisdom of the wise, and bring to nothing the understanding of the prudent."
+For Christ sent me forth as His Apostle, not to baptize, but to publish the Glad tidings; and that, not with wisdom of word, lest thereby the cross of Christ should be made void.
+For the word of the cross, 16 to those in the way of perdition, is folly; but to us in the way of salvation, 17 it is the power of God.
+And so it is written.
+"I will destroy the wisdom of the wise, and bring to nothing the understanding of the prudent."

 Where is the Philosopher?
 Where is the Rabbi?
 Where is the reasoner of this world?
-Has not God turned the world's wisdom into folly? for when the world had failed to gain by its wisdom the knowledge of God in the wisdom of God, it pleased God, by the folly of our preaching, to save those who believe.
-For the Jews require a sign [from heaven], and the Greeks demand philosophy; but we proclaim a Messiah crucified, to the Jews a stumbling block, and to the Greeks a folly; but to the called 21 themselves, whether they be Jews or Greeks, Christ the power of God, and the wisdom of God.
+Has not God turned the world's wisdom into folly? for when the world had failed to gain by its wisdom the knowledge of God in the wisdom of God. it pleased God. by the folly of our preaching, to save those who believe.
+For the Jews require a sign [from heaven], and the Greeks demand philosophy; but we proclaim a Messiah crucified, to the Jews a stumbling block, and to the Greeks a folly; but to the called 19 themselves, whether they be Jews or Greeks, Christ the power of God, and the wisdom of God.
 For the folly of God is wiser than man's wisdom, and the weakness of God is stronger than man's strength.
 For you see, brethren, how God has called you; how few of you are wise in earthly wisdom, how few are powerful, how few are noble,

-But the world's folly, God has chosen, to confound its wisdom; and the world's weakness God has chosen, to confound its strength; and the world's base things, and things despised, yea, things that have no being, God has chosen, to bring to nought the
+But the world's folly, God has chosen, to confound its wisdom; and the world's weakness God has chosen, to confound its strength; and the world's base things, and things despised, yea, things that have no being, God has chosen, to bring to nought the things that be; that no flesh should glory in His presence.
+But you are His children in Christ Jesus, whom God sent unto us as our wisdom, and righteousness, and sanctification, and redemption; that it might be according as it is written, "He that boasts, let him boast in the Lord.
+(Jer.
+9:23,24)